-Note: For example, one STE configuring a stream as EL2 and another STE configuring a stream as NS-EL1 must not both share the same CD as, in this configuration, TTB1 is both enabled and unused depending on the StreamID that locates the CD.
-Similarly, a CD with AA64 == 0 is ILLEGAL if reached from an STE with StreamWorld == EL2-E2H but not if reached from an STE with StreamWorld == EL1.
+Note: For example, one STE configuring a stream as NS-EL2 and another STE configuring a stream as NS-EL1 must not both share the same CD as, in this configuration, TTB1 is both enabled and unused depending on the StreamID that locates the CD.
+Similarly, a CD with AA64 == 0 is ILLEGAL if reached from an STE with StreamWorld == any-EL2-E2H but not if reached from an STE with StreamWorld == NS-EL1 or Secure.